tjwaterman99/quicksplit-api/README.md

 ## Development

 The instructions below are for MacOS.
-We use a Python virtual environment set up and a local installation of Postgres.
+We use a Python virtual environment set up and a local installation of Postgres and Redis.

 ### Installing postgres

-Install postgres with Brew.
+Install postgres with brew.

 ```
 brew install postgresql